base4nfdi/pid4nfdi/content/authors/mathijs/_index.md

     url: 'https://os.helmholtz.de/'

 # Short bio (displayed in user profile at end of posts)
-bio: Marcel works at the Helmholtz Open Science Office and is an interim principal investigator of PID4NFDI.
+bio: Mathijs works at the Helmholtz Open Science Office and is a principal investigator of PID4NFDI.

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons